 Discussing these potential complications with your surgeon will allow you to better understand the recovery period, detect any problems early and understand the risks and benefits of surgery.

 What should I do before my appointment?

-At your appointment Dr Tomlinson will ask you questions about your general health and the reasons you are seeking a labiaplasty.
+At your appointments Dr Tomlinson will ask you questions about your general health and the reasons you are seeking a labiaplasty.
 Dr Tomlinson will examine you and have a detailed discussion with you regarding your preferences, the best surgical technique for you (wedge or trim method), what the surgery and recovery involves and the risks of surgery.
-You will have the opportunity to look at a variety of images of labia so that you and Dr Tomlinson can plan your surgery.
-If you agree, photographs may be taken of your labia so that these can be discussed with you and you can be informed about what outcome you can expect from the surgery.

 Dr Tomlinson will confirm the surgical plan with you, you will be provided with in-depth information, you will be offered the opportunity to ask any additional questions and you will be able to select the timing for your surgery.
-You will be asked to sign a consent form for the surgery and given information about the cost of surgery.
+You will be given information about the cost of surgery.
 If you have not been referred by your general practitioner we will ask that before we perform the surgery you provide us with a letter from an independent doctor that states that you have a health or medical reason for seeking labiaplasty.
 To undergo labiaplasty surgery you must be aged eighteen or above.

-There is no rush to proceed with labiaplasty surgery and if you require additional appointments to discuss your treatment prior to proceeding with surgery we are very happy to do this.
+There is no rush to proceed with labiaplasty surgery and if you require additional appointments to discuss your treatment prior to proceeding with surgery we are very happy to facilitate this.

 Why do I need to obtain a referral or a letter from another doctor saying that I have a health reason for seeking labiaplasty?